blairanderson/without-jquery/README.md

 - http://youmightnotneedjquery.com/
 - http://evanhahn.com/doing-without-jquery/

+## NOTES
+Some parts of the jQuery API just don't make sense to show with code examples but we'll leave them here for sake of simplicity.
 ___

 jQuery API - Click link to see examples of how to produce the same results without jQuery.